Multigenerational Living vs Assisted Living: A Real Cost Comparison

 There are three cost layers to a multigenerational home decision.
 Understanding all three is essential for an accurate comparison.

-The critical difference: Layer 01 (the home) builds equity over time.
-The monthly caregiver cost, while real, is typically 40–60% of equivalent assisted living — and the family retains a property worth more than they paid for it.
+The critical difference: Layer 01 (the home) builds equity over time, even after you account for mortgage interest on the premium.
+The ongoing household costs are real, but they are a fraction of a monthly assisted-living bill — and at the end, the family retains a property worth more than they paid for it, rather than a stack of receipts.

 When assisted living is the right answer